sfriedli1/agds_report_saschafriedli/README.md

 - R (recent version recommended)
 - RStudio (optional but recommended)
 - Common R packages for data science and geospatial analysis (install as needed)
+- The workflow is reproducible and all the .Rmd files in the vignettes folder can be knitted directly.